 Breeding New Cannabis Strains at Home

 Usually, breeders end up creating unwanted phenotypes instead of the ones they supposed to have.
-In some instances, even the new phenotypes that seem to be good-looking can have unwanted traits that will show up in the succeeding generation.
+In some instances, even the new phenotypes that seem to be good-looking can have undesirable traits that will show up in the succeeding generation.
 The number of plants bred from specific strains can affect as well the stabilization.

 “Throwbacks” can happen to earlier cannabis strains in case you have done a series of crossbreeding.
-Plants created out of some stabilized strains would be much more stable once you breed them.
+Plants created out of stabilized strains would be much more stable once you breed them.
 It makes the whole stabilization process will be much easier and simpler.

 Variability and Predictability